patrickbwarren/qgis-survex-import/README.md

 * features carry _z_ dimension (elevation) data ;
 * create passage walls, cross-sections, and polygons from LRUD data ;
 * CRS can be set from PROJ.4 string embedded in .3d file ;
-* save results with full metadata to a GeoPackage (.gpkg) file.
+* save results into a GeoPackage (.gpkg) shapefile.

 ### Installation